SingularityKChen/Weekly_Review_in_NTU/Tutorial/2020-12-20-Tutorial-Configure-and-Run-Pulpissimo.md

 ---
 layout: post
-title: "[Tutorial] Configure and Run Pulpissimo"
+title: "[Tutorial] Configure and Run PULPissimo"
-description: "From install gcc and SDK to Run simple runtime examples for Pulpissimo"
+description: "From install gcc and SDK to Run simple runtime examples for PULPissimo"
 categories: [Tutorial]
 tags: [Pulpissimo, Pulp]
-last_updated: 2021-03-04 17:40:00 GMT+8
+last_updated: 2021-04-16 12:23:00 GMT+8
-excerpt: "From install gcc and SDK to Run simple runtime examples for Pulpissimo"
+excerpt: "From install gcc and SDK to Run simple runtime examples for PULPissimo"
 redirect_from:
   - /2020/12/20/
 ---

 * Kramdown table of contents
 {:toc .toc}
-# Configure and Run Pulpissimo
+# Configure and Run PULPissimo

 ## Install Pulp GCC tool-chain and SDK